Salahaddin Kazimov

-Salahaddin Hasan oglu Kazimov (Salahəddin Həsən oğlu Kazımov; 22 December 1920 – 2 July 1978) was an Internal Troops Major general and a Hero of the Soviet Union.
+Salahaddin Hasan oglu Kazimov (Salahəddin Həsən oğlu Kazımov; 22 December 1920 – 2 July 1978) was a Soviet Internal Troops Major general and a Hero of the Soviet Union.
 Kazimov was awarded the title Hero of the Soviet Union on 16 October 1943 for his leadership of an artillery battalion during the Battle of the Dnieper.
 In a twelve-day period during the battle, his battalion's guns were reported to have killed up to 180 German soldiers and destroyed eleven tanks.
 Postwar, Kazimov served in the Internal Troops and became Deputy Minister of Internal Affairs of the Azerbaijan SSR.
 Kazimov and Minister of Internal Affairs Arif Heydarov were shot by an officer of the Shusha prison.
 He was wounded in an armed attack on the Ministry of Internal Affairs of the Azerbaijan SSR and died on July 2, 1978.

 Early life

 Kazimov was born on 22 December 1920 in either Zaqatala or the village of Kaas to a teacher's family.
-His ethnicity is given as either Tsakhur or Azerbaijani.
+His ethnicity is given as either Tsakhur, Azerbaijani, or Kurdish.
 He graduated from the Physics and Mathematics department of the Azerbaijan Pedagogical Institute in Baku.